cpalmit/p4/readme.md

 Will update this link [demo](http://www.screencast.com/t/)

 ##Details
-Social media icons courtesy of [Graphics Fuel](http://www.graphicsfuel.com/2013/06/simple-flat-social-media-icons-psd-png/) The website icon was inspired by the above.
+Social media icons courtesy of [Graphics Fuel](http://www.graphicsfuel.com/2013/06/simple-flat-social-media-icons-psd-png/).
+The website icon was heavily influenced by the icons as well.

 ##Outside Code